indigo-astronomy/indigo/indigo_docs/IMAGING_AF_TUNING.md

 1. Pixel size in arc seconds / pixel
 2. Astronomical seeing in arc seconds

-Obviously if the Astronomical seeing of an excellent night is 1.5" and the imaging system has 2"/px resolution there is no way to resolve the AStronomiclal seeing that is why we need to use:
+Obviously if the Astronomical seeing of good night is 1.5" and the imaging system has 2"/px resolution there is no way to resolve the Astronomiclal seeing, that is why we need to use:

 **&theta;<sub>FWHM</sub> = MAX(Astronomical seeing, Pixel size)**